kevingallagher/Major-Project-Ideas/README.md

 ## Overview

 This year I tasked myself with a new years resolution of starting to move more.
 After a couple months of struggling at the gym, I found running was my go-to for cardio training.
-Taking that next step away from trusty treadmill where I had full control over how fast I ran, my pacing and even the surface gradients, was a little unnerving.
+Taking that next step away from the trusty treadmill, where I had full control over how fast I ran, my pacing and even the surface gradients, was a little unnerving.
 If I was going to take part in a half marathon I needed to step outside of my comfort zone and hit the roads.
 I downloaded a few running apps to help with adjustment, Mapmyrun, and Strava.
-As someone that likes to plan their runs ahead of time and their kilometres for the week, I found it hard to envision new routes that were a certain amount of kilometres. this was especially so in the beginning.
+As someone that likes to plan their runs ahead of time and their kilometres for the week, I found it hard to envision new routes that were a certain amount of kilometres.
+This was especially so in the beginning.
 I was also trying to guess how hilly a new route would be.
 If was looking to do distance and there were too many hills would be walking back?

 The idea for this is that the app would produce routes for running depending on that particular user's needs.
 The distance or difficulty you are aiming for can be controlled by you within the app.
 You may want 5k with some hills, or a 10k on flat ground, this app will use your location at that moment to map out your preferred route.
 At the same time, the app can suggest the perfect starting point that best matches your preferred settings.